 Use of any combination of HY-5A detectors and box detectors is acceptable.
 On occasion, multiple obstruction detectors may be mandatory.
 For example, an area greater than 200 square feet (61 square meters) of loop cannot be connected to any one detector because the sensitivity becomes inadequate.

 CONNECTING HY-5A VEHICLE DETECTORS

-Install the HY-5A Vehicle Detector modules according to the following procedure;
+Install the HY-5A Vehicle Detector modules, one at a time, according to the following procedure: